The Quest for an Optimal Telescope

 replacement, so I ordered it.
 The JMI drive doesn't have the electronic

 control that my old drive had.
-It has a slip clutch with a manual knob one
+It has a slip clutch built in.
+But it has a

-Rehab Step 3: Get The Bugs Out Of The Spider
+Rehab Step 3: Got The Bugs Out Of The Spider

 With the new, vibration-less clock drive, images got better, but were still